okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 The method can also throw exceptions for unsuccessful registrations such as the following:

-* `TerminalStateException`&mdash;an exception inherited from `OktaException` that's raised when an unexpected message is returned from the Okta API and no further remediation is possible.
+* `TerminalStateException`: an exception inherited from `OktaException` that's raised when an unexpected message is returned from the Okta API and no further remediation is possible.
-* `OktaException`&mdash;a general base exception that's raised when any Okta client and API exceptions are thrown.
+* `OktaException`: a general base exception that's raised when any Okta client and API exceptions are thrown.

 After a successful registration, store the returned tokens in a session and redirect the user to the app's default signed-in page.